B. W. Webb

-Early years
+Early life

 Webb was born in Newport News, Virginia.
 He attended Warwick High School and Hampton Roads Academy under the tutelage of Coach Abe Mikell in Newport News, and played high school football for the Warwick Raiders.
 While working with Coach Abe Mikell, Webb developed his fundamentals and love of the game.
 He was a two-year starter at cornerback and wide receiver.
 Webb had seven career interceptions, two of which were returned for scores.
 He was named to first-team All-Peninsula District as a cornerback (2007), and earned honorable mention distinction as a junior.

 He was also a standout track athlete at Warwick, he ran a career best time of 6.60 seconds in the 55 metres.
 He excelled in triple jump and long jump as well.
 He was named to the All-America Team in track and field.

 College career

 Webb decided to enroll in the College of William & Mary, where he played for the William & Mary Tribe football team from 2008 to 2012.
 After redshirting in 2008, he was honored as the Colonial Athletic Association (CAA) Defensive Rookie of the Year.
 He was also selected to the All-CAA second-team as a cornerback and to the all-league third-team as a punt returner.
 He was tied for second nationally with eight interceptions, including a pair of interceptions returned for touchdowns, and totaled 160 interception return yards.

 In 2010, he was selected to the All-CAA first-team as a cornerback and garnered second-team honors as a punt returner after finished the season with 42 tackles, 0.5 tackles for loss, an interception and six passes broken up.
 In 2011, he earned first-team all-conference honors at cornerback for the second consecutive season, and finished the season with 40 tackles, 3.0 tackles for a loss and two interceptions.

 As a senior, he garnered first-team all-league distinction as a cornerback for the third consecutive season, he also earned second-team all-conference honors as a punt returner.
 He finished his career with nine postseason all-conference honors, and set a school record with 48 career starts.
 He started all 11 games and totaled 46 tackles, two fumble recoveries, a forced fumble, eight passes broken up and a tackle for loss.
 He was initiated as a member of Omega Psi Phi fraternity at William and Mary.